- V3 introduced a new webcam system, incompatible with V2. 0.80.1 will ignore autoconfiguration from V2 image but server will still work.

 If you have a working touchscreen already, you can configure your WLAN directly on the display.

 The last solution is using a smartphone or laptop with WLAN.
 Initially the image is configured to run as access point.
 So check your WLAN access points and select RepetierServer and connect using the password 12345678.
+The server only talks once a minute with os to get latest wifi status.
+So it might take a few minutes for changed settings to be seen correctly.
 Then open http://repetierserver.local/ or http://10.10.10.1 if your device does not understand bonjour protocol and go to Global Settings WLAN.
 There you can select your WLAN access point.
 After the connection is established, the Raspberry Pi access point will stop working and you have to access the server with the new IP it got from your network.
 In case of using http://repetierserver.local/ you connection will reestablish as soon as your device is back in your home network.

 Next thing you should login to your Raspberry Pi command shell using ssh.
 For users unfamiliar with ssh – this is a protocol to gain access to the server on a command line level like cmd.exe in windows.
 If you are a windows user, you will most likely not have a ssh command.
 You can download and use http://www.putty.org for this.
 So connect with user pi and password raspberry to the commandline.